-General Employee Fund Pension Costs
+General Employee Fund Costs

-At June 30, 2022, the Academy reported a liability of \$409,963 for its proportionate share of the General Employee Fund's net pension liability.
+At June 30, 2023, the Academy reported a liability of \$728,643 for its proportionate share of the General Employee Fund's net pension liability.
 The Academy's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million.
 The State of Minnesota is considered a non-employer contributing entity and the State's contribution meets the definition of a special funding situation.
-The State of Minnesota's proportionate share of the net pension liability associated with the Academy totaled \$12,528.
-The net pension liability was measured as of
+The State of Minnesota's proportionate share of the net pension liability associated with the Academy totaled \$21,430.

-June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Academy's proportionate share of the net pension liability was based on the Academy's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2021 through June 30, 2022, relative to the total employer contributions received from all of PERA's participating employers.
-The Academy's proportion was 0.0096 percent which was an increase of 0.0008 percent from its proportion measured as of June 30, 2021.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Academy's proportionate share of the net pension liability was based on the Academy's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2021 through June 30, 2022 relative to the total employer contributions received from all of PERA's participating employers.
+The Academy's proportion was 0.0083 percent which was a 0.0092 percent at the end of the measurement period and .0096 percent for the beginning of the period.